 Make sure you’re buying the right property for your investment goals.
 Research its maintenance history, and have it inspected so you can be sure you’re buying something that’s in good condition.
 You don’t want to invest a lot of money getting it ready for the rental market after you’ve purchased it.
 If there are already tenants in place, make sure you review their lease agreements and their payment histories.
 The more information you have about the property you’re buying and the tenants in it, the better prepared you’ll be.

 It’s also important that you understand the local rental market.
-Determine what kind of rents you can expect, what the tenant pool will look like, and how long it will take you to place the best tenants in the units.
+Determine what kind of rents you can expect, what the tenant pool will look like, and how long it will take you to place tenants in the units.
 Find out what vendors in the area are like, and how much they charge for standard maintenance and emergency repairs.

 Financing a Multifamily Property